jshemas/vue-opengraph/README.md

 # vue-opengraph
-Test OpenGraph open-graph-scraper in VUE
+Test OpenGraph open-graph-scraper-lite in VUE

 # Install and run